 Setting up your brand’s TikTok account

-To create a TikTok for Business account, all you’ll need is a smart phone and access to the internet.
+To create a TikTok for Business account, you’ll need a smart phone and access to the internet.
 If your company provides you with a business phone, download the app on that.
 If you have to use your personal one, I’d suggest turning off TikTok notifications so you’re able to switch off from work in your downtime.

 Here’s the steps to follow:

-1. Download the app - Just head to whatever app store your phone’s operating system uses and download TikTok.
+1. Download the app: Just head to whatever app store your phone’s operating system uses and download TikTok.

-2. Create a personal profile - You’ll have to create a ‘personal’ profile first - either by popping in your email or signing up with your work Windows or Google account.
+2. Create a personal profile: You’ll have to create a ‘personal’ profile first - either by popping in your email or signing up with your work Windows or Google account.

-3. Switch to a TikTok business account - Go to your profile and select the menu from the top-right, then ‘setting and privacy’.
+3. Switch to a TikTok business account: Go to your profile and select the menu from the top-right, then ‘setting and privacy’.
 That’ll take you to a full menu of options.
 Under ‘Account’ heading, select ‘Manage account’ and then pick ‘switch to Business Account’.
 It’ll ask you to select which industry your business is in.

-4. Fill in your profile - Almost there!
+4. Fill in your profile: Almost there!
 Now all you have to do is brand your profile, include a link to your site and write a short description of what your company is all about.

-6. Now start posting your TikToks!
-If you’re not sure where to start, TikTok’s Creative Suite is great for content ideas.
+6. Now start posting your TikToks!: If you’re not sure where to start, TikTok’s Creative Suite is great for content ideas.
 It collects videos from businesses which are doing particularly well, and you can sort by most views, comments or shares.

 Once you’re done, you’ll have access to the ‘Business Suite’ where you can view your post analytics and manage any TikTok advertising campaigns you end up running.

-6 TikTok tips from other ecommerce businesses
+6 TikTok content ideas from other DTC businesses

 Note: No big name brands with huge marketing departments here!
 These examples are from ambitious, growing ecommerce brands with small marketing teams.
 Just like you!